Erkapos/WonderWord/README.md

 # WonderWord
 Mobile Application Group Project

-A simple word guessing game developed using flutter/dart where you can choose the genre and the level of the game
+A simple mobile word guessing game developed using flutter/dart where you can choose the genre and the level of the game

 the following is screenshots of the game :